 * We sometimes use affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our disclosure for more info.

 If you’ve been trying to find a slime recipe without Borax or glue then this is it!
 This all natural, non-toxic (actually edible) TWO Ingredient slime is flippin’ fantastic!
 It’s squishy.
 It’s Jiggly.
 It’s Safe.
 It was so much fun to make and my kids played with it for ages.

-If you’re a parent and live on this Planet then your child has probably asked you to make slime at least once or one hundred times this month.
+If you’re a parent and live on this Planet then your child has probably asked you to make slime at least once, or possibly one hundred times this month.
 I finally caved and spent a day making slime with my daughter last week.

 After reading through a TON of recipes we found that most slime’s (is that a word?) called for a toxic soup of borax, glue and shaving cream.

 No way was I going to let my child play with this for hours on end with just bare hands.
 Agh!

 I couldn’t expect her to put on gloves either because … well … what’s the point?
 The fun is in the sensory feel of slimy goo squeezing through your bare fingers.